|Most Brands||Equipments||About Us|

 The Gyroplane: "The People's Plane ll" ->The People's Plane l

-flying to work and back home.
-We've seen spiralling
+to work and back home.
+We've seen spiralling fuel

-fuel prices and alternative fuel systems *1 have become popular
+prices and alternative fuel systems *1 have become popular again

 The age of the flying car will come like a lamb, not a lion.
 Slowly but surely entrepreneurs will be trying out commuting from their rural homes into a rural workplace.
 Anyone using a major highway now, who chooses to fly to work and back will reduce their presence in a congested system.
 It will be helicopter pilots seizing the opportunity to make it happen by opening up gyro training facilities.